-- Lower the oven temperature to 350°F and butter a 9 x 9-inch baking dish (see notes below).
+- Lower the oven temperature to 350°F and butter a small baking dish (1 to 1-1/2 quart).

 - Scoop the flesh of the sweet potatoes into a large bowl and discard the skins.
 Add the butter and beat with an electric mixer until smooth.

-- Add the orange juice and zest, half-and-half, triple sec, cinnamon, nutmeg, salt and a few grinds of black pepper.
+- Add the orange juice and zest, half-and-half, cinnamon, nutmeg, salt, and a pinch of black pepper.
+Beat to combine, then taste and adjust the seasoning if needed.

-- Beat to combine, then taste and adjust the seasoning if necessary.
-Add the eggs and beat on medium-high speed until the mixture light and fluffy, 1-1/2 to 2 minutes.
+- Add the eggs and beat on medium-high speed until the mixture is light and fluffy, 1-1/2 to 2 minutes.

 - Transfer the sweet potato mixture to the prepared baking dish and smooth the top with a spatula.
-Cover and bake until puffed and slightly golden, about 25 to 35 minutes.
+Cover and bake until puffed and slightly golden, 25 to 35 minutes.